Title: Parallelizing dynamic programming through rank convergence

 Note: This paper was nominated by an ad hoc SIGPLAN Committee prior to the creation of the SIGPLAN CACM Research Highlights Nominating Committee.

-Wake Up and Smell the Coffee: Evaluation Methodology for the 21st Century
+Title: Wake Up and Smell the Coffee: Evaluation Methodology for the

 Authors: Stephen M. Blackburn, Kathryn S. McKinley, Robin Garner, Chris Hoffmann, Asjad M. Khan, Rotem Bentzur, Amer Diwan, Daniel Feinberg, Daniel Frampton, Samuel Z. Guyer, Martin Hirzel, Antony Hosking, Maria Jump, Han Lee, J. Eliot B. Moss, Aashish Phansalkar